-Oh, the glamour of being a passionate, busy executive managing a professional services firm.
+Oh, the glamour of being a passionate, busy executive managing a professional services organization.
 Between running your business, satisfying the demands of clients, managing and recruiting staff and prospecting for new revenue, the list of “to dos” never gets shorter.

 Buyers used to have very limited information for evaluating providers or resources to address their pain or challenge.
 But today, they have more insights and choices than ever before.
-That’s because prospects find and evaluate solutions though online search, social network sharing and subscribing to content that’s relevant and valuable to them.
+That’s because prospects find and evaluate solutions through an online search, social network sharing and subscribing to content that’s relevant and valuable to them.

 So if you’re considering how to get your message to your target prospects (that’s marketing), you’re first going to have to make an important decision.

-Which ever path you choose, if you don’t want your marketing message to get ignored, it needs to be more targeted and personal than ever before.
+Whichever path you choose, if you don’t want your marketing message to get ignored, it needs to be more targeted and personal than ever before.
 Why?

-Research from software provider Marketo found that 50% to 90% of a sale is made before a B2B customer ever talks to a sales person.
+Research from software provider Marketo found that 50% to 90% of a sale is made before a B2B customer ever talks to a salesperson.
 And recent research from Sirus Decisions reveals that the average sales cycle has increased 22% over the past 5 years due to more decision makers being involved in the buying process.

 Today’s B2B professional services providers face many formidable business and marketing challenges.
 They include:

-- You don’t have enough leads to fill your sales funnel
+- | Not enough leads to fill your sales funnel

-- There’s no easy way to qualify leads
+- | No easy way to qualify leads

-- You’re not effectively nurturing leads to the point where they’re sales ready
+- | Not effectively nurturing leads to the point where they’re sales ready

-- You’ve got big gaps in follow-up from your sales team
+- | Big gaps in follow-up from your sales team

-- You can’t see the leaks in your pipeline to know where and why prospects fall through
+- | Can’t see the leaks in your sales pipeline to know where + why prospects fall through

-- You’re not sure which tactics are actually driving revenue
+- | Not sure which marketing tactics are actually driving revenue

-Marketing Automation benefits you can’t ignore.
+Compelling benefits you can’t ignore.